May Tennant: Later work

 Despite her new family life, she did not give up her work entirely, remaining on the Committee on Dangerous Trades and in 1899 she became chairman of the Industrial Law Indemnity Fund, which provided compensation to victimised workers.
 She was on the Royal Commission on Divorce in 1909, and was a founder and treasurer of the Central Committee for Women's Employment.

 During World War I, she took on more work: she worked initially for the War Office as welfare advisor, then briefly in the Women's Department of the National Service Department, before moving to the Ministry of Munitions.
 After the war, she reduced her workload, but still served on committees on maternal mortality and maternal health.
 She was also a governor of Bedford College in London, an institution founded for the education of women that was part of the University of London.
 From 1941 she was closely involved in campaigning for the Royal Air Force Benevolent Fund.

 Private life

 She and her husband bought and rebuilt a country house, Great Maytham, at Rolvenden, Kent, a property whose old walled garden had earlier been the inspiration for The Secret Garden by Frances Hodgson Burnett.
 Tennant herself developed expertise as a gardener, becoming prominent in the Royal Horticultural Society.
-She died at Great Maytham on 11 July 1946.
+Her husband died in 1935 and she died at Great Maytham on 11 July 1946.